Get A Quote

 Direct Tax expectations from Union Budget 2021 | Corporate and Personal Tax perspective

-The anticipations and expectations of the tax-payer regarding the Union Budget 2021 are a natural one.
+The anticipations and expectations of the taxpayer regarding the Union Budget 2021 are natural.
 The needs of the Union Budget this year are, therefore, different from the past years.

 1. Cut taxes to boost spending.

-3. Increase basic exemption limit and extend standard deduction benefit to professionals as well.
+3. Increase the basic exemption limit and extend standard deduction benefit to professionals as well.

 4. Surcharge should be further rationalized to apply to a higher income group only.

-5. Continuation of reduced TDS and TCS rate for Financial Year 2021-22 to enhance/ maintain liquidity.
+5. Continuation of reduced TDS and TCS rate for Financial Year 2021–22 to enhance or maintain liquidity.

 6. Extension of sunset clauses for SEZ.